Big red flags?

 Of course, creating a body safety plan cannot prevent all types of child sexual abuse.
 We re-iterate: Teaching kids to watch for red flags is not intended to place the responsibility of abuse prevention on the child.
 Child abuse is NEVER the fault of a child.
 The most important thing parents can do is to help children know they are continually and unconditionally loved.

-Another FREE Gift for You: 3 Secrets to Porn-Immune Kids
+FREE Bonus Gift: 3 Secrets to Porn-Immune Kids

 Most children today are exposed to pornography long before they leave elementary school.
 Protect Young Minds can help you prepare kids for accidental exposure.
 Too many kids are caught off guard and the consequences can be tragic.
 Arm your kids with a plan to reject pornography.
 CLICK on the image below to get your FREE guide, 3 Secrets to Porn-Immune Kids: